 Presenting & Delivering

 The last stage of the process involves the presentation of all the designed and compiled visual elements of the brand, materials, and messaging strategies to customers.
-How and when they are presented is also important, as this process should be approached strategically based on current industry trends, standards, and the preferences of the target consumers.
+How and when they are presented is also important, as this process should be approached strategically based on current industry trends, standards, and target consumers' preferences.

 Aside from official websites about the brand, social media accounts should be set up.
 Partnerships with blogs and industry influencers will also help get the brand and its message out to a wider audience.
-The more online platforms that a business advertises through, the greater the chances of growing its customer base, as well as providing a means of soliciting crucial feedback about branding efforts.
+The more online platforms that a business advertises through, the greater the chances of growing its customer base and providing a means of soliciting crucial feedback about branding efforts.

 Print material quality is another aspect of a brand’s representation.
-The paper should be matte-finished to appeal as a high-quality product to customers.
-The design of packaging materials should be both capable of capturing attention as well as standing out for the containers used and their appearance.
+The paper should be matte-finished to appeal to customers as a high-quality product.
+The design of packaging materials should be capable of capturing attention and standing out for the containers used and their appearance.

 Partnering with suppliers that can provide and deliver industry-standardized materials promptly is also crucial in the branding effort, as this ensures that customers can expect consistent and effective service from a business.
 Quality delivery of products from the brand will reinforce the brand’s identity in the customer’s minds.